alchrabas/blog/content/build-pelican-in-lambda.md

 ![Trying to download a file of type 'octet stream' instead of displaying the file in the browser](/images/build-pelican-in-lambda/octet-stream-s3.png)

-But this was possible by adding an optional parameter to `upload_file` method:
+But this was easy to fix by adding an optional parameter to `upload_file` method:

 ```python
 s3.upload_file(local_path, bucket_name, relative_path,